 As of August 2019, the Westinghouse brand is managed by the Westinghouse Licensing Corporation, a subsidiary of ViacomCBS.
 The nuclear power business, Westinghouse Electric Company, was spun off from the Westinghouse Electric Corporation in 1999.

-Highest paying job titles at Westinghouse Electric Corporation include Field Service Engineer, Operational Excellence Manager, and Manufacturing Engineer
+Highest paying job titles at Westinghouse Electric Corporation include Electrical Engineer, Fire Protection Engineer, and Mechanical Engineer